-2023 Jackson T. Stephens Cup Teams Set
+2023 JACKSON T. STEPHENS CUP TEAMS SET

 Prior to the competition, on Sunday, October 8, The Stephens Cup will host a collegiate-amateur fundraising tournament followed by a newly created event featuring juniors from the First Tee of Greater Dallas, Stephens Cup participants, PGA TOUR and LPGA Tour players and notable VIPs.

-The championship will feature 54-holes of stroke play over the first two days followed by 18-holes of team match play on the final day.
-The first 54-holes of team stroke play will be used to determine the seeding for the men's and women's fields for the final day of match play; the low four men's and low four women's teams will compete in the match play competition.
-Stroke-play medalists will be honored on October 10 prior to the start of match play.
+The championship will feature 54-holes of stroke play over the first two days, followed by 18-holes of team match play on the final day.
+The first 54-holes of team stroke play will be used to determine the seeding for the men’s and women’s fields for the final day of match play; the low four men’s and low four women’s teams will compete in the match play competition.
+Stroke-play medalists will be honored on October 10, before the start of match play.

-The 2022 women's field was ranked as the strongest in NCAA Division I by Golfweek/Sagarin.
-Out of the seven teams in 2023 field, five are ranked inside the top ten.
+The 2022 women’s field was ranked as the strongest in NCAA Division I by Golfweek/Sagarin.
+Five of the seven teams in the 2023 field are ranked in the top ten.

-The host of this year's event, the famed Trinity Forest Club, is located in south Dallas, and pays homage to the game origins with its links style design.
-Known for a firm and fast set up, the Bill Coore and Ben Crenshaw design is widely considered by many to be one of the finest tests of golf in the state of Texas.
+The host of this year’s event, the famed Trinity Forest Club, is located in south Dallas and pays homage to the game's origins with its links-style design.
+Known for a firm and fast setup, the Bill Coore and Ben Crenshaw design is widely considered by many to be one of the finest tests of golf in the state of Texas.

 “Trinity Forest is honored to host the Jackson T. Stephens Cup and be a part of the rich history this event has built in just two short years,” said Jonas Woods, Co-founder and developer of Trinity Forest Golf Club.
 “The entire Trinity Forest staff and membership await with excitement to host these talented athletes and look forward to a special week of competition, camaraderie and more.”